matghazaryan/ReceipeApp/README.md

 ### RecipeApp

-RecipeApp is a simple and elegant app that demonstrates clean architecture, modularity, and robust error handling for various data scenarios.
+RecipeApp is a simple app that demonstrates clean architecture, modularity, and robust error handling for various data scenarios.
 It fetches recipe data from the network and provides a clean and intuitive interface to showcase its features.
-The project prioritizes clean code, dependency injection, and MVVM architecture with full unit testing support.
+The project prioritizes modularity, clean code, dependency injection, and MVVM architecture with full unit testing support.

 ### 🎥 Summary

 RecipeApp allows users to fetch and view recipes with three distinct options:
-	•	List: Fetches and displays a list of recipes.
+- List: Fetches and displays a list of recipes.
-	•	Malformed: Handles malformed data gracefully.
+- Malformed: Handles malformed data gracefully.
-	•	Empty: Demonstrates how the app manages an empty dataset.
+- Empty: Demonstrates how the app manages an empty dataset.

 Demo Video: